bobtfish/MonitoringJS/README.markdown

 ### Nagios-api

-And you need the nagios-api application running:
+And you need the nagios-api application from:

     https://github.com/xb95/nagios-api

+And you run it something like this:

      python /usr/lib/nagios-api/nagios-api -p 8080 -c /var/lib/nagios3/rw/nagios.cmd -s /var/cache/nagios3/status.dat -l /var/log/nagios3/nagios.log